 But what to do?
 If your 18-24 year old kid is 100% fully and totally independent, God bless you and you are out of luck, you have lost your leverage.
 But few of our kids are entirely independent.
-They are on our cell phone plans, they borrow our Netflix passwords, they live in our basements or we pay their tuition.
+They are on our cell phone plans, they borrow our Netflix passwords, they’ve moved back home and we are cooking for them, and/or we are paying their tuition.

 And you know what they can do to ensure that that have access to our continuing support and WIFI…they can vote.
 That simple.
-They can uphold their responsibility to our republic and the Fios password is all theirs.
-They step into a voting booth and become a citizen of our nation and fall tuition is paid.
+They can uphold their responsibility to our republic and the Amazon Prime password is all theirs.
+They step into a voting booth and become a citizen of our nation and spring tuition is paid.

-So, millennials, about those reasons you don’t vote…
+So, GenZ’s, about those reasons you don’t vote…

 1. You don’t like the candidates?
 You don’t think there is anyone worth voting for.